A Brief History of the Library

 The Starting Collection

-Ornithology was epidemic in early 20th century Salem.
-The infamous John James Audubon had a granddaugher whom lived in Salem.
+Ornithology was popular in early 20th century Salem.
+The infamous John James Audubon had a granddaughter who lived in Salem.
 Marie R. Audubon lived in Salem from 1890 to 1925.
 In 1897, she published her grandfathers' journals, which are still available today in the library's Audubon Collection.

 The fire of 1976